 - I completely lost it with my husband and got snippy with my boss.
 Embarrassingly so.
 Yelling, texting hateful things…it wasn’t at all pretty.
 Hellooooo emotional dysregulation.

 - And most importantly, (and ironically one of the main reasons that I started taking medication in the first place), I completely forgot that my 12-year-old had early release from school one day.
-There is nothing quite so gut-wrenching and horrible as getting a call from the school office reminding you to come pick your child up an hour after he was dismissed.
+There is nothing quite as gut-wrenching and horrible as getting a call from the school office reminding you to come pick your child up an hour after he was dismissed.

 So, me without meds = epic fail.
 Or more accurately, me without meds equals an inability to manage the many challenges of my ADHD.
 Faulty impulse control, poor emotional regulation, diminished executive functioning and little or no working memory.
 Not fun.